secretstartups/handbook/content/handbook/security/security-assurance/security-compliance/access-reviews.md

 ## Purpose

-GitLab's user access review is an important control activity required for internal and external IT audits, helping to minimize threats and provide assurance that the right people have the right access to critical systems and infrastructure.
+GitLab's user access review is an important control activity required for internal and external IT audits, helping to minimize threats, and provide assurance that the right people have the right access to critical systems and infrastructure.
 This procedure details process steps and provides control owner guidance for access reviews.

 ### Benefits to the organization